turbot/guardrails-docs/docs/getting-started/getting-started-aws/connect-an-account/index.md

 ---
 title: Connect an AWS Account to Guardrails
-sidebar_label: Connect an AWS Account to Guardrails
+sidebar_label: Connect an AWS Account
 ---